History of Pink Diamonds

 How to Buy or Sell Pink Diamonds

-Sotheby's sells fancy pink diamonds at auction, private sale and Buy Now marketplace.
+Sotheby's sells impressive fancy pink diamonds at auction.
+Sotheby's also has a curated selection of pink diamonds available for immediate purchase on marketplace.
 The assortment changes with each sale and prices range from several million dollars to tens of thousands.
-While these incredible Vivid Fancy Pink Diamonds are no longer available for sale, Sotheby's is always sourcing fancy pink diamond jewelry.
-Contact a Sotheby's Jewelry Specialist if you would like to buy or sell a fancy pink diamond.
+While these incredible Vivid Fancy Pink Diamonds are no longer available for sale, Sotheby's is always sourcing fancy pink diamond jewelry for auction and marketplace.